php-fig/fig-standards/proposed/extended-coding-style-guide.md

 Code MUST use an indent of 4 spaces, and MUST NOT use tabs for indenting.

-> N.b.: Using only spaces, and not mixing spaces with tabs, helps to avoid
-> problems with diffs, patches, history, and annotations.
-The use of spaces
-> also makes it easy to insert fine-grained sub-indentation for inter-line
-> alignment.

 ### Keywords and True/False/Null

 PHP [keywords] MUST be in lower case.